XiaomengFanmcislab/DataMining_1/README.md

 + By python wine_2_code.py, you can get the five number of the numerical attributes, frequency of nominal attribute and cleaned data in the second file of Wine Reviews dataset.
 + By python building.py, you can get the five number of the numerical attributes, frequency of nominal attribute and cleaned data in the Chicago Building Violations dataset.
 + The show.py contains three functions, that is show_hist, show_boxplot, subplot_show.py, which are utilized to show the  histogram, box figure and contrasting of the cleaned data and raw data, respectively.
++ Wine_reviews_result1.txt and Wine_reviews_result2.txt contains the frequency of Nominal properties in Wine reviews dataset.